nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 1. Viewing a list of all vacant rooms

-Before assigning a room to a student at the start of the semester, you can view a list of all vacant rooms using the `list rooms` command.
+Before assigning a room to a student at the start of the semester, you can view a list of all vacant rooms using the `rooms --vacant` command.

 ##### Command
 ```